lazyCode-404/Leaderboard-Project/README.md

 ## Acknowledgments

-- Thanks to Microverse and my Coding Partners
+- Hat tip to anyone whose code was used
+- Inspiration
-- My Learning Partners
+- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](https://github.com/BwalyaNonde/leaderboard-Project/main/LICENSE ) licensed.